-As an employer or employee you may have heard of the term individual flexibility agreement (IFA) or currently use individual flexibility agreements in your workplace.
-For others, this may be a new concept and you may find yourself wondering what individual flexibility agreements are and are they really legal?
+You may have heard of “Individual Flexibility Agreement” (IFA).
+You mave already use them in your workplace.
+For others, this will be a new concept.
+You may be wondering what individual flexibility agreements are.
+And if they are really legal?

-When and why would I use an IFA?
+When and why would 1 use an IFA?

-In Awards and EBA’s you can use an IFA to vary certain clauses, this will be outlined in the Award or EBA relevant to the specific industry.
-In an Award, the flexibility clause usually allows an IFA to vary hours of work, rate of pay during overtime, leave loading and allowances.
+In Awards and EBAs you can use an IFA to vary certain clauses.
+The Award or EBA relevant to the specific industry will set this out.
+In an Award, the flexibility clause usually allows an IFA to vary:

 How do I enter into an IFA?

-An example of this is paying a higher hourly flat rate that incorporates average overtime as long as the employee is ultimately paid more than under the relevant Award arrangements.
-This would mean they are “better off overall”.
+An example of this is paying a higher hourly flat rate that incorporates average overtime.
+The employee would be ‘better off overall”, as long as the employee is ultimately paid more than under the relevant Award arrangements. .

 If you would like Individual Flexibility Agreements for your employees contact HR Gurus today on 1300 959 560.